apndx/DenMaker/Documentation/testing_document.md

 <img src="https://github.com/apndx/DenMaker/blob/master/Documentation/performancetest221018.jpg" width="600">

+### Analyse of the algorithms

+#### RoomBuilder

+* Affecting parametres: how many room adding attempts

+For every room the algorithm creates a room, checks all the coordinates within the room, mostly 13 x 20 = 260.
+If the area is free, all the coordinates are changed so that they make a room, again max 260.
+After this the surrounding walls are changed to walltiles, this takes max 2 x 18 + 2 x 11 = 58 rows.
+The other rows make around 20 lines, so all together the requirement is around around 600 codelines / room.

+Every room has the same maximum, so this makes the time requirement linear, O(n).

+#### MazeBuilder

-### Analysis of the performance
+### Analysis of the performance tests

-The room creation and trimmig seem to scale quite well, seems that the time requirement is more or less linear O(n) for these.
+The performance testing suggests that room creation and trimmig seem to scale quite well, seems that the time requirement is more or less linear O(n) for these.

 The maze creation does not work as well, the time requirement seems to be around O(n^2).